fpleoni/its_all_in_the_family/README.md

 ### VGGFace
 VGGFace was chosen because it offered a simple but deep architecture.
 An advantage to this model was its simplicity and that it avoided the vanishing gradient problem because of its lower number of layers.
+(The Loss graph on the left has a training and validation loss of around 25.
+The other line indicates the accuracy)

 (```Insert Hyperparameters Used```) <br>
 <img src="source/images_acc_loss/vgg_loss.png" height=300> <img src="source/images_acc_loss/vgg_acc.png" height=300> <br>